entando/entando-docs/vuepress/docs/next/tutorials/solution/pda-tutorial.md

 2. Log into your App Builder instance.

-3. Select `Repository` from the menu on the left.
+3. Select `Hub` from the menu on the left.
 Your bundles will be visible in the repository as shown in the screenshot below.

 ![pda-install.png](./pda-images/pda-install.png)